heidihuang-wav/astro-cactus/src/content/post/why-cant-biology-move-faster.md

 ---
 Thanks to Alexey Guzey and Eryney Marrogi for reviewing drafts of this.

-[^1]: I understand the value of boredom and doing nothing.
-Over-optimizing everything in life can be counterproductive and can take the joy out of things, but I sometimes struggle to turn my brain off if I'm obsessed about something.
+[^1]: There is definitely value in boredom / doing nothing, too.